sveltejs/eslint-plugin-svelte3/README.md

 ### CLI

 Using this with the command line `eslint` tool shouldn't require any special actions.
 Just remember that if you are running `eslint` on a directory, you need to pass it the `--ext` flag to tell it which nonstandard file extensions you want to lint.

-Also make sure you do not have `eslint-plugin-html` enabled on the files you want linted as Svelte components, as the two plugins won't get along.

 ### Visual Studio Code